POLY HERBAL SEMISOLID DOSAGE FORM DEVELOPMENT FOR WOUND HEALINGHTML Full Text

 Parameters Used to Assess Wound Healing Activity: 7, 8 To assess the area of the healing wound the surface area was measured by tracing the boundary on semitransparent paper and calculation was done using a graph paper.
 The percentage of wound closure was recorded on day 0, 5, 10 and 14.
-Wound area are traced and measured planimetrically with the help of sq. mm graph paper.
-Number of days required for falling of the scar without any residual raw wound gave the period of epithelization.
-Histopathological studies of wound tissues stained with erosion and hematoxylin were studied for anglogenesis, fibrogenesis, and epithelization.
+The wound area is traced and measured planimetrically with the help of sq. mm graph paper.
+The number of days required for falling of the scar without any residual raw wound gave the period of epithelization.
+Histopathological studies of wound tissues stained with erosion and hematoxylin were studied for angiogenesis, fibrogenesis, and epithelization.

-Incision Wound Model with Diabetes: Similar as above, animals in each group diabetes was induced and then the rats were anaesthetized and one paravertebral long incisions were made through the skin and cutaneous muscle at a distance of about 1.5 cm from the midline on each side of the depilated back of the rat.
-Full aseptic measures were not taken and no local or systemic antimicrobials were used throughout the experiment.
+Incision Wound Model with Diabetes: Similar as above, animals in each group diabetes was induced, and then the rats were anesthetized, and one paravertebral long incisions were made through the skin and cutaneous muscle at a distance of about 1.5 cm from the midline on each side of the depilated back of the rat.
+Full aseptic measures were not taken, and no local or systemic antimicrobials were used throughout the experiment.
 All the groups were treated in the same manner as mentioned in the case of excision wound model.
 No ligature was used for stitching.